 Like traditional living and American History?
 Like to learn about the French & Indian War or British life in early America?
 This is a great place to visit!

 For Michilimackinac is a wooden palisade fort at the Straits of Mackinac.
 With people portraying life in colonial Michigan, this is an interesting visit for sure.
 It's also right next to the Mackinac Bridge, making it a pretty scenic location!

 If you're doing the Mackinaw City area, this is a great stop, and then you can hit the island on another day!

 Five Minute Field Trips

 Learn about all sorts of cool places to visit alone or with your family.
 We look for inexpensive but fun places to visit.
-Educational is a plus!
+Being an educational spot is always a plus!